gvtsch/gvtsch.github.io/content/Blog/LangChain/ReAct.md

 > Finished chain.
 ````

+Notice how it made a syntax error, realized it, and fixed itself?
+That's the power of the reasoning loop.

-As proof that it does not always generate a Python function:
+Here's another example showing it doesn't always generate Python functions:

 ```python
 question = 'Who is the last chancellor of Germany?'